Numbness refers to the loss of sensation in any part of your body. Numbness on your face isn’t a condition, but a symptom of something else.

 Keep reading to learn more about causes of numbness to your face and which ones are concerning.

 There are some symptoms related to facial numbness that warrant an immediate trip to the doctor.
 Call 911 or seek emergency care if you have facial numbness along with any one of the following:

 Facial numbness can be caused by several underlying factors.
 Here are nine possible conditions that could be causing your face to feel numb.

 Multiple sclerosis (MS) is an inflammatory condition that affects your nerves.
 This condition is chronic, but it progresses at different rates for different people.
 Most people with MS experience short periods of worsening symptoms followed by long stretches of very few symptoms at all.
-One of the first symptoms of MS is often facial numbness.
+One of the

 Facial numbness alone is not enough to warrant testing for MS. Other early symptoms can include: